iterative/dvc.org/content/docs/user-guide/upgrade.md

 location by running the `dvc cache migrate` command.
 On most local filesystems, `dvc cache migrate` is equivalent to forcing the de-duplication of files tracked in DVC 3.0 and files tracked in older releases.
+Files from the old cache location will be re-hashed using the DVC 3.0 hash algorithm, atomically moved to the new cache location, and then a link will be created from the old location to the new one.
+This may take a long time.

 <admon type="warn">